Food commercialization center could be coming to Ayden

 Plans are in the works right now for a food commercialization center in Ayden.

-It looks to help farmers in 6 counties and provide an economic boost for the town and for Pitt County, but it all depends on if the state passes the budget.
+It looks to help farmers in six counties and provide an economic boost for the town and for Pitt County, but it all depends on if the state passes the budget.

 The state budget has close to $3 million dollars set aside for the Eastern North Carolina Food Commercialization Center which would be in Ayden.